ballerina-platform/ballerina-dev-website/learn/deployment/azurefunctions.md

 The created resource group and the function app name should be provided to the placeholders shown in the above generated usage instructions from the compiler.

+A custom [host.json](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json) file for the Azure Functions deployment can be optionally provided by placing a 'host.json' file in the current working directory where the Ballerina build is done.
+The required host.json properties are provided/overridden by the values derived from the source code by the compiler extension.

 A sample execution to deploy the functions to Azure Functions is shown below.

 ```bash